Programmatic Access from R & Python

 asyncio.run(main())R

-There is no R MCP client library yet.
+No R MCP client speaks HTTP directly (mcptools is stdio-only — see the ellmer + mcptools section below).
 The server runs in stateless mode, so you can hit the JSON-RPC endpoint directly with httr2.
 Responses arrive as server-sent events (SSE).

 library(httr2)